Major Research Areas

 Besides the neuronal regulations of food intake, he is also interested in studying the glial roles in food intake and obesity.
 Glial cells have long been ignored until recently it is increasingly clear that glial cells are involved in physiological and pathological conditions, such as learning & memory and neurodegenerative disorders respectively.
 Obesity actually is an inflammatory process, and glial cells are involved in the inflammation.
 They will explore the functions of glia in food intake and obesity using approaches including opto-genetics and chemical-genetics.

 1. Sweeney P & Yang Y* (2015) Deciphering hippocampal neural circuits that suppress food intake.
-Submitted.
+In Revision.

-3. Tian L, Yang Y, Wysocki LM, Arnold A, Hu A, Ravichandran B, Sternson SM, Looger LL & Lavis LD (2012) Selective esterase-ester pair for targeting small molecules with cellular specificity.
+6. Tian L, Yang Y, Wysocki LM, Arnold A, Hu A, Ravichandran B, Sternson SM, Looger LL & Lavis LD (2012) Selective esterase-ester pair for targeting small molecules with cellular specificity.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 109: 4756-61.
-Featured by Faculty of 1000 Biology
+Featured in Faculty of 1000 Biology

 Featured by Faculty of 1000 Biology (Direct submitted)